Otto Liman von Sanders

 Otto Viktor Karl Liman von Sanders (/de/; 17 February 1855 – 22 August 1929) was an Imperial German Army general who served as a military adviser to the Ottoman Army during the First World War.
-He was born to a Jewish noble family and like many other Prussians from aristocratic families, he joined the military and rose through the ranks to General.
-In 1918 he commanded an Ottoman army during the Sinai and Palestine Campaign.
-On the whole Sanders provided only limited help to the Ottoman forces.
+He joined the military and rose through the ranks to General.

+He led the Gallipoli campaign in 1915-1916 and in 1918 he commanded an Ottoman army during the Sinai and Palestine Campaign.

 Early life and career

 Otto Liman was born in Stolp (now Słupsk, Poland) in the Province of Pomerania in the Kingdom of Prussia.
-He was the son of nobleman Carl Leonhard Liman and his wife Emma née Michaelis.
+He was the son of Carl Leonhard Liman and his wife Emma née Michaelis.
 Carl Liman was a prosperous businessman, who purchased the lordship of the manor (Rittergut) of Schwessin (now Świeszyno, Poland).
-It is generally agreed that Carl's father and Otto's grandfather were born to a Jewish family by the name of Liepmann and was later baptised a Christian.
+It is generally agreed that Carl's father (Otto's grandfather) was born to a Jewish family by the name of Liepmann and was later baptised a Christian.

 After gaining his diploma (Abitur) at the Friedrich Wilhelm Gymnasium in Berlin, Otto Liman entered the army on 13 March 1874 as a Fahnenjunker in the Leibgarde-Infanterie-Regiment (1.
 Grossherzöglich Hessisches) Nr.
 115. From 1878 to 1881 he attended the Military Academy (Kriegsakademie) in Berlin, and was subsequently transferred to Garde-Dragoner-Regiment (1.
 Grossherzöglich Hessisches) Nr.
 23. In 1885 he was promoted to Oberleutnant and in 1887 seconded to the General Staff.
 Promoted to Hauptmann in 1889, he was appointed a squadron commander (Eskadronschef) in 1891.
 In 1900 he was assigned command of Husaren-Regiment "Graf Goetzen" (2.
 Schlesisches) Nr.
 6, first as Major, and from 1904 as Oberst.
 He was promoted to Generalmajor in 1908 and given command of the 22nd Division, based at Kassel.
 He attained the rank of Generalleutnant in 1911.

 On 16 June 1913, on the occasion of the 25th Jubilee of Kaiser Wilhelm II, Liman was ennobled.
 As his nobiliary suffix he chose the maiden name of his late first wife, Amelie von Sanders (1858–1906).
 He was thereafter known as Otto Liman von Sanders.
 In accordance with the rules of German nomenclature, this surname is correctly abbreviated "Liman" (and not "von Sanders" or "Sanders", as is often the case in English-language publications).